whatmakeart/whatmakeart.github.io/content/art-faq/artist-studio.md

 lastmod: 2024-12-05T16:49:20
 ---

 [Artists](../artists/artists.md) need a place to make their work.
 An artist's workspace is called their studio.
-It is important to have good studio practices, good [Professional-Practices-for-Artists](professional-practices-for-artists.md), and good [Safety](../making/safety.md) practices.
+It is important to have good studio practices, good [professional practices for artists](professional-practices-for-artists.md), and good [safety](../making/safety.md) practices.
 Good [time management](time-management.md) is needed to successfully run an artist studio.

 ## Setting up a Studio